wrobins/cordova-plugin-msal/README.md

 # Cordova MSAL Plugin
-So you want to integrate your mobile app with our Microsoft authentication service?
+So you want to integrate your mobile app with Microsoft's authentication service?
 ## Basic Assumptions and Requirements
 This plugin implements [Microsoft's MSAL plugin](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) for Android and iOS.
 I'm assuming you're here because you've already read their documentation and understand how to configure Azure AD authentication for your organization and are simply looking for an existing Cordova wrapper to implement it on the mobile side.
 ## How do I install it?